-2.12.14.1 The interest of a beneficiary of a discretionary trust in shares held by trustees of the discretionary trust is disregarded (see s.
+2.12.14 Discretionary trusts.
+The interest of a beneficiary of a discretionary trust in shares held by trustees of the discretionary trust is disregarded (see s.
 323(1)(a)(iii)) unless he is also a director of the listed corporation concerned.

-2.12.15 Collective investment schemes, pension and provident fund schemes, qualified overseas schemes.
+2.12.15 Collective investment schemes.

-2.12.15.1 This disregards the interests in shares of listed corporations, held by certain schemes, of a holder of a unit or a share in the scheme and a trustee or custodian of the scheme.
-The schemes that enable the holder, trustee or custodian to qualify for this exemption are an authorised collective investment scheme, certain pension or provident fund schemes, and a qualified overseas scheme (see s.
+2.12.15.1 This disregards the interests in shares of a holder of a unit or a share in the scheme, a trustee or custodian of an authorised collective investment scheme, certain pension or provident fund schemes, and a qualified overseas scheme (see s.
 323(1)(c) and (5)).
-A qualified overseas scheme must be established in a place outside Hong Kong recognized for the purposes of s.323(5) by the SFC by notice published in the Gazette28.

-2.12.15.2 It should be noted that the interest of the manager of the scheme is not disregarded (even if he is also a holder, trustee or custodian, see s.323(4)) and his interest must still be disclosed.
+A qualified overseas scheme must be established in a place outside Hong Kong recognized for the purposes of s.323(5) by the SFC by notice published in the Gazette.
+It should be noted that the interest of the manager of the scheme is not disregarded (even if he is also a holder, trustee or custodian see s.323(4)) and his interest must still be disclosed.

-2.12.15.3 If a person is the holder of units in a unit trust that does not satisfy s.323(1)(c) (or the trustee or custodian of such a unit trust) he will have to disclose an interest in all shares in which unit trust is interested.
+2.12.15.2 If a person is the holder of units in a unit trust that does not satisfy s.323(1)(c) (or the trusteee or custodian of such a unit trust) he will have to disclose an interest in all shares in which unit trust is interested.
 This is because the unit holder has an undivided share in the whole portfolio of the unit trust.
+The same applies to the holder of shares in a mutual fund corporation (and the trustee and custodian).